itamarKraitman/Networking_and_Computation_course/README.md

-# Networking_and_Computation_course
+# Assignments of Networking and Computation course 2022

-Assignments of Networking and Computation course 2022
+All the assignmnets were co-wrriten with Ariel Zidon (https://github.com/ArielZidon)